danielharrell/does_music_move/does_music_move.md

 It is also in these temporal terms that any place of inhabitance is real rather than illusory.
-For this center of orientation, despite being a mere point in time, comprehends a totality in time for each of us---from a beginning in birth that no one else can share, to an end in death that no one else can know.
+For this center of orientation, despite being a mere point in time, comprehends a totality of time for each of us: from a beginning in birth that no one else can share, to an end in death that no one else can know, in a span of time without remainder.
 This is the center, then, from which the not-yet ahead of us is a future to face; the no-longer behind us is a past to bear; and the right-now always with us is a present at stake.
 So in being always at this